The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 The above data represents the nationwide average.
 Currently, Hawaii, Massachusetts, Pennsylvania, North Carolina, California, and Montana do not use gender as a rating factor for car insurance premiums.

-Although women paid more in 2017, data from 2016 showed men were actually paying higher premiums.
-In 2016, national averages showed men paid about .05% more than women for car insurance.
-For drivers over the age of 25 the difference between car insurance premium for men and women is insignificant.
+Although men paid more in 2019, data from 2018 showed women paid marginally higher premiums.
+For drivers older than 25, the difference between car insurance premiums for men and women is largely insignificant.

-No matter your gender, saving money on car insurance is a must.
+Saving money on car insurance is a must.
 Let’s outline some basic ways to save on your car insurance premiums.

 If you’re involved in an at-fault accident and are considering a collision claim, think about the numbers.
-On average, an at-fault accident will lift your insurance premiums by 48%.
+On average, an at-fault accident will lift your insurance premiums by 42%.
 Most insurance claims and violations will stay on your record for three years, meaning you'll be on the hook for higher rates for three years.

 Sometimes it makes sense to file a claim.
 Here’s how to tell:

 Telematics are in-car devices that monitor the way you drive in order to better price your premium.
 Rather than using things that are indirectly related to your premium, such as gender, credit score or driving history, telematics-based insurance policies are priced based on the following driving habits:

 In theory, if you're a safer driver you can save on your premiums.
 Below are some of the top insurance companies' advertised telematics discounts.